-- J. An employee that works the entire school year (9 months) will be entitled to twelve (12) months of insurance. - K. Payroll deduction shall be available for all current MESSA Programs.
-Any additions other than the above shall be made by a joint decision of the Board and the Association. - L. The District will develop and implement a Section 125 Plan (cash in lieu of benefits for contributions to insurance plans).
+- I. An employee that works the entire school year (9 months) will be entitled to twelve (12) months of insurance. - J. Payroll deduction shall be available for all current MESSA Programs.
+Any additions other than the above shall be made by a joint decision of the Board and the Association. - K. The District will develop and implement a Section 125 Plan (cash in lieu of benefits for contributions to insurance plans).
 The District will choose the organization, which administers the Section 125 plan.
+In addition, the district shall provide a Flexible Spending Arrangement (FSA) within IRS guidelines beginning January 1, 2012 that teachers may participate in.